ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 {: #snapshots-vpc-rename-cli}
 {: cli}

-Specify a `snapshot-update` command and provide the snapshot ID and new name.
+Run the `snapshot-update` command and provide the snapshot ID and new name.

 ```
 ibmcloud is snapshot-update SNAPSHOT_ID --name SNAPSHOT_NAME [--output JSON] [-q, --quiet]